TritonDataCenter/rfd/rfd/0034/README.md

 ## M6: End user migration

-Add CN traits (controlled by Admin) to flag whether a CN allows migrations, such that an annoucement can then be sent and end users can then migrate their own instances via CloudAPI or Triton command line.
+Add CN traits (controlled by Admin) to flag whether a CN allows migrations, such that an announcement can then be sent and end users can then migrate their own instances via CloudAPI or Triton command line.

 - add CloudAPI migration APIs